Sponsoring amazing members of the Swift and iOS community

-Starting this Easter weekend, I want to express my gratitude to developers and content creators on an ongoing basis.
+Starting 2022 Easter weekend, I want to express my gratitude to developers and content creators on an ongoing basis.

-- Every month for (at least) a year, I will contribute $10 to Swift/iOS developers or content creators of my choice.
+Every month for (at least) a year, I will contribute $10 to Swift/iOS developers or content creators.

-Please contact me on Twitter (@MarcoEidinger) and give suggestions.
+Please get in touch with me on Twitter (@MarcoEidinger) and give suggestions.

 This Easter (2022), I flew from California to Germany to visit my mom.
 I used the time in the airplane to reflect on recent activities in my life.